Car insurance rates surge as yearly premiums rise more than $240 on average, report finds

 She was able to find Maroso a policy $800 below the $4,000 he was quoted.

-But Maroso said rates will likely continue to climb, and that costs will likely get worse before they get better.
+But Callejos said rates will likely continue to climb, and that costs will likely get worse before they get better.

 Drivers can shop around and call their insurance agent to make sure they're taking advantage of all available discounts.
 Another option to help save is to consider a car that's cheap to insure.
 Driving safely also helps, as moving violations could raise rates even more.